Last Updated on May 18, 2023 by Dave Farquhar

 The NEC V20 as a cheap upgrade

 The NEC V20 plugs directly into the Intel 8088 socket with no modifications necessary.
 It’s slightly more efficient than an Intel 8088 running at the same clock speed.
-That means a V20-upgraded machine performs anywhere from 8 to 30 percent faster than an 8088, depending on the application.
-For most applications, the improvement is around 20 percent, which is enough to be noticeable.
+That means an NEC V20-upgraded machine performs anywhere from 8 to 30 percent faster than an 8088, depending on the application.
+For most applications, the improvement is around 20 percent.
+That’s modest but may be enough to be noticeable.

-The V20 was a good processor upgrade option in machines that used nonstandard motherboards like the Tandy 1000 and IBM PCjr, and inexpensive PC/XT clones like the Leading Edge Model D. In an IBM PC/XT or other clone that followed the IBM design, swapping in a small form factor AT motherboard provided more performance, but at a higher cost.
+The NEC V20 was a good processor upgrade option in machines that used nonstandard motherboards like the Tandy 1000 and IBM PCjr, and inexpensive PC/XT clones like the Leading Edge Model D. In an IBM PC/XT or other clone that followed the IBM design, swapping in a small form factor AT motherboard provided more performance.
+But it cost more too.

-Today, replacing the 8088 in an IBM PC or XT with a V20 remains a popular upgrade option since it improves performance while permitting the owner to continue using the original IBM motherboard.
-Plus it’s a period correct upgrade involving a vintage part from 1982, and a fair number of people in the know made the swap back then.
+Today, replacing the 8088 in an IBM PC or XT with a NEC V20 remains a popular upgrade option.
+It improves performance while permitting the owner to continue using the original IBM motherboard.
+Plus it’s a period correct upgrade involving a vintage part from 1984.
+And a fair number of people in the know made the swap back then.

-The V20 was available at speeds of 8 MHz and 16 MHz.
-An 8 MHz version is suitable for upgrading PC and XT machines running at 4.77 or 7.16 MHz; the 16 MHz version is suitable for 9.54 MHz XT clones.
+The NEC V20 was available at speeds of 5 MHz, 8 MHz and 16 MHz.
+An 8 MHz version is suitable for upgrading PC and XT machines running at 4.77 or 7.16 MHz.
+The 16 MHz version is suitable for 9.54 MHz XT clones.

-Even though I frequently see retro computer enthusiasts on Youtube putting heatsinks on their V20s, it’s not really necessary, especially when the chips are running at lower than their rated speed.
-It doesn’t hurt anything, but the chip already runs cool.
+Even though I frequently see retro computer enthusiasts on Youtube putting heatsinks on their V20s, it’s not really necessary.
+That’s especially true of the later V20HL variant.
+The chips run cool anyway, and in PC applications they’re always running at lower than their rated speed.
+It doesn’t hurt anything, but it’s overkill.

 What’s the point?

-When you install a V20 in an IBM PC 5150 or XT 5160, it’s still an IBM.
+When you install an NEC V20 in an IBM PC 5150 or XT 5160, it’s still an IBM.
 Although a faster motherboard will fit in an XT, it’s not an IBM anymore once you do that.
 The V20 lets you retain most of the machine’s originality and it runs a little bit faster.
-And if you ever need to revert the mod, it only takes a couple of minutes to swap the 8088 back in.
+And if you ever need to revert the mod, it’s easy.
+It only takes a couple of minutes to swap the 8088 back into the CPU socket.

-In a PCjr or Tandy 1000, the V20 gives you a slightly faster CPU to complement the machine’s enhanced graphics and sound.
+In a PCjr or Tandy 1000, the NEC V20 gives you a slightly faster CPU to complement the machine’s enhanced graphics and sound.
 Some of Sierra’s later titles run poorly on a stock 8088 and benefit from the boost.
-A Tandy 1000 TX or TL with a 286 will give better performance, but it means you have to find one.
-The 8088-based Tandy 1000s were much more plentiful.
+A Tandy 1000 TX or TL with a 286 will give better performance.
+But that also means you have to find one.
+The 8088-based Tandy 1000s were more plentiful.

 The NEC V20 as an Intel 286 alternative

 The NEC V20 implements the Intel 80186 instruction set.
-The 186 is a largely forgotten CPU that saw much more use in embedded applications than as a CPU in PC compatibles, greatly overshadowed by the 286 and 386 processors.
+The 186 is a largely forgotten CPU that saw much more use in embedded applications than as a CPU in PC compatibles.
+The later 286 and 386 processors proved far more popular and enduring.
 But since a fair bit of software that claims to require a 286 processor actually only uses 8086 and 186 instructions, the V20 has reasonable compatibility with the 286.